CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 # JSON specification

 All messages that are published to RabbitMQ are JSON encoded.
-This means that if you inject email directly into RabbitMQ yourself, you also have to use JSON.
-In the JSON you include the envelope ("MAIL FROM") address and the recipient ("RCPT TO") of you message, as well as the full mime data that to be sent.
+This means that if you want to inject email directly into RabbitMQ, you also have to use JSON.
+In the JSON you should set the envelope ("MAIL FROM") address and the recipient ("RCPT TO") of your message, as well as the full mime data to be sent.

 ````
 {